 - Read these Frequently Asked Questions from OhioLINK

 - If you still can't get access you may not have a library record.
 Call us at (740)826-8152 or email us at firstname.lastname@example.org.

 If you find a citation for a book that is not available from OhioLINK or for a journal article that is not available in print or electronically then you may request it using Interlibrary Loan.

 Juvenile Book Collection

-Muskingum's Juvenile Book Collection is located on the second floor of the library in the Columbus Room.
+Muskingum's Juvenile Book Collection (previously located on the second floor of the library in the Columbus Room) is currently in storage.
 The collection is arranged using the Dewey Decimal classification system.
 You can find juvenile books using the Muskingum Catalog.

-Master's Theses are located along the north wall (under the windows) of the east side of the main floor of the Library.
+Master's Theses (previously located along the north wall (under the windows) of the east side of the main floor of the Library) are currently in storage.
 You can find theses by doing a title search in the Muskingum Catalog for searching for "muskingum university research project".

 (NCES) Competency-based initiatives

 The National Center for Education Statistics' (NCES) Competency-Based Initiatives is a report on defining and assessing learning that introduces basic information about the construction and use of competency assessments and includes the results of eight case studies of competency-based programs.